BitEscrow/escrow-sdk/README.md

 }
 ```

-The funder then delivers a batch of pre-signed transactions which authorizes each of the spending paths of the contract.
+The funder then delivers a batch of pre-signed transactions (called a `covenant`), which authorizes each of the spending paths of the contract.

 ```ts
 interface CovenantData {